ikt32/scripts-updates/licgen-readme.md

 * **Access to License Generator:**\
   The User can generate licenses only while they are subscribed to the Author's Patreon campaign.
 If the subscription is canceled, the User will no longer be able to generate new licenses, but any licenses already created will still work on their machine.
+  Access to License Generator requires an active pledge to the "Supporter" tier.

 * **Post-Subscription Access:**\
   If the User cancels their subscription to the Authors' Patreon campaign, they are no longer eligible to generate new licenses.
 However, any licenses already created remain valid on the original machine, unless the machine's configuration changes significantly.